a-synchronous/rubico/README.md

 ])
 ```

-rubico offers transducers through its `Transducer` module.
-You can consume these transducers with rubico's `transform` and `compose` operators.
+Rubico offers transducers through its `Transducer` module.
+You can consume these transducers with Rubico's `transform` and `compose` operators.
 You can use `compose` to chain a left-to-right composition of transducers.

 ```javascript [playground]
 const isOdd = number => number % 2 == 1